Alexandra Rosenfeld: Early life and education

+Beauty pageants

 Miss France

 Rosenfeld was elected Miss Pays d'Hérault in 2005 and was elected later that year Miss Languedoc-Roussillon.
 She was then elected Miss France 2006 on 3 December 2005 at Cannes at a television show broadcast on the channel TF1 and hosted by Jean-Pierre Foucault.
 She succeeded Cindy Fabre and became the 77th Miss France.

 Miss Europe

 She was elected Miss Europe 2006 on 27 October in Kyiv, Ukraine.
-She was the last Miss Europe to have been elected until the contest was revived in 2016.
+She was the last Miss Europe until the contest was revived in 2016.

-She represents France at the election of Miss Universe on 23 July 2006.
+She represented France at the election of Miss Universe on 23 July 2006.

 Television

-Rosenfeld has appeared in a number of television programmes.
-She was a member of the jury at the election of Miss France 2013.
-She has also appeared in the adventure show Fort Boyard on France 2 and as the mystery passenger in an episode of the ninth season of the French version of Peking Express on channel M6.
+Rosenfeld was a member of the jury at the election of Miss France 2013 and has appeared in the adventure show Fort Boyard on France 2 and as the mystery passenger in an episode of the ninth season of the French version of Peking Express on channel M6.
 She was a member of the jury on 11 March 2013 in an episode of the French version of Top Chef on M6.

 Personal life

 In February 2006, Rosenfeld, who is Jewish, took part in a demonstration against anti-Semitism, which took place after the brutal murder of a young Jew in Paris.

 Rosenfeld married Italian rugby player Sergio Parisse on 5 July 2010 at Saint-Thibéry.
-The couple's first child, a daughter named Ava, was born on 23 August 2010 in Béziers.
+The couple had a daughter, Ava.
 The godmother is Valérie Bègue.
 Rosenfeld and Parisse divorced in April 2013.
 In May 2018 she met the journalist Hugo Clément and fell in love immediately.
 They moved together to Paris.
-On 7 July 2019 she announced that she was pregnant with her second child.
-It is a girl, named Jim, and was born on January 3, 2020.
+On 7 July 2019 she announced that she was pregnant with her second child, a daughter named Jim.